-During the three months ended March 31, 2010, the Company established an accounting function in Mexico with sufficient staff to manage the accounting for all of the Company's Mexican subsidiaries.
+During 2010, the Company established an accounting function in Mexico with sufficient staff to manage the accounting for all of the Company's Mexican subsidiaries.
 The books and records of the Company's Mexican subsidiaries that had been managed in Toronto were relocated and converted to the financial system in Mexico that had been used by Silver Eagle Inc.

-During the three months ended March 31, 2010, the Company implemented a new financial reporting consolidation application.
+During 2010, the Company implemented a new financial reporting consolidation application.
 The implementation of this new application was not in response to any deficiency in the Company's internal controls; rather management believes that this application provides an increased level of control over the consolidated financial statement preparation process.

-There have been no other significant changes in the Company's internal control over financial reporting during the three months ended March 31, 2010 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There have been no other significant changes in the Company's internal control over financial reporting during 2010 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.